yuseinMustafa4/notes-web-app/README.md

 2. If you have port issues, try app.run(debug=True, port=5001).
 3. If you're running the frontend and backend on different ports, make sure CORS is properly configured.
 This project already includes the necessary CORS setup using the flask-cors library.

+**NOTE:** When you delete a note, the message is at the very bottom of the scrren, so if you cannot see it, **please scroll down and you will see it.**